Security-Onion-Solutions/securityonion-cloud/terraform/aws/README.md

 - Security Onion Terraform Configuration

 ### Security Onion AMI
-The latest version available can be located under the AWS Community AMIs, titled:
+The latest version of the Security Onion AMI can be found in all regions in the AWS marketplace, titled `Security Onion 2`.

-`Security Onion 2.x.x`

-The Security Onion 2 image is currently hosted in all regions.

 ### NOTE
 Before attempting to stand up an instance via Terraform with the official Security Onion 2 AMI, you will need to agree to the terms and conditions in the AWS Marketplace.